Narendraspatil/Myntra_product_Analysis/README.md

 4. Provide actionable recommendations for pricing and discount strategies.

 **Technologies Used**
+- Excel: For initial data understanding and basic data cleaning (although the large dataset required transitioning to Python for efficiency).
-Python: Data cleaning, Exploratory Data Analysis (EDA)
+- Python: Data cleaning, Exploratory Data Analysis (EDA)
-Pandas: Data manipulation and analysis
+- Pandas: Data manipulation and analysis
-Matplotlib and Seaborn: Data visualization
+- Matplotlib and Seaborn: Data visualization
-Power BI: Dashboard creation and data presentation
+- Power BI: Dashboard creation and data presentation

 **Data Cleaning Steps**
-Dropping unnecessary columns: Removed 'img', 'asin', and 'purl' columns.
+- Dropping unnecessary columns: Removed 'img', 'asin', and 'purl' columns.
-Checking for missing values: Ensured no missing values in the dataset.
+- Checking for missing values: Ensured no missing values in the dataset.
-Checking for duplicates: Removed any duplicate entries.
+- Checking for duplicates: Removed any duplicate entries.
-Creating new columns: Added 'totalDiscount' and 'percentageDiscount' columns to analyze discounts.
+- Creating new columns: Added 'totalDiscount' and 'percentageDiscount' columns to analyze discounts.

 **Key Analysis Points**